Shweta Shinde

-Shweta Shinde is an Indian actress and producer, known for Lagira Zhala Ji's producer and Doctor Don.
-She launched Vajra Productions with Film director Sanjay Khambe in 2016.
+Shweta Shinde is an Indian actress and producer, known for Lagira Zala Ji's producer and Doctor Don.
+She launched Vajra Production with Film director Sanjay Khambe in 2016.

 Personal life

 Shweta Shinde married to Sandeep Bhansali in 2007.
 She has also one daughter.

 Career

 She started her career with modelling and later she moved to act in films and daily soaps.